-Students living in Steinman Lofts report incidents to the Director of Student Life and Housing, who is a Campus Security Authority, the Dean of Student Services, Director of Operations and/or the Director of Facilities.
-The Lancaster Newspaper Maintenance team can also be contacted at the regular and emergency numbers which are provided to students during the move-in process.
+Students living in Steinman Lofts, Stevens House Condominiums and North Market Street Apartments report incidents to the Coordinator of Student Life or the Director of Student Life, who are both Campus Security Authorities, the Dean of Students or Director of Facilities.
+The Lancaster Newspaper and Warfel Construction Maintenance teams can also be contacted at the regular and emergency numbers, which are provided to students during the move-in process.